BigJmining/Axe_Girl/README.md

 # Axe Girl
-A fun scrolling game of fighting skeletons.
+A fun side-scrolling game of fighting skeletons, with an axe.

-Using Pygame and parallaxing background effects with animation to AxeGirl and the skeletons.
+Using Pygame and parallaxing background effects with animation to Axe Girl and the skeletons.

 # Controls